-The pledged bank deposits will be released upon the issuance of title deeds to the buyers of properties for bank deposits pledged for the purpose as stated in (iii) above or the settlement of relevant bank loans and bills payables for bank deposits pledged for the purposes as stated in (i) and (ii) above.
-The pledged bank deposits will be released within one year.
+The pledged bank deposits will be released upon the issuance of title deeds to the buyers of properties for bank deposits pledged in respect of mortgage loan facilities granted to the buyers of certain properties developed by the Group or the settlement of relevant bank borrowings and bills payables for bank deposits pledged in aspect of banking facilities granted to the Group and for issuance of shortterm bills payables.
+The pledged bank deposits will be released within one year except for the amounts pledged to banks in respect of construction of properties which will be released upon the completion of the construction.